Biometrix-4/FireSpot-CNX/README.md

 ## Citation

 Please cite the following paper if you use our image database.
+(Under publication process)

-Natthaphol Pornpholkullapat, Warit Phankrawee, Peraphat Boondet, Thin Lai Lai Thein, Phoummixay Siharath, Jennifer Dela Cruz, Ken T. Murata, Konokvate Tungpimolrut, and Jessada Karnjana, "<b>FireSpot: A Database for Smoke Detection in Early-stage Wildfires</b>."
+Natthaphol Pornpholkullapat, Warit Phankrawee, Peraphat Boondet, Thin Lai Lai Thein, Phoummixay Siharath, Jennifer Dela Cruz, Ken T. Murata, Konokvate Tungpimolrut, and Jessada Karnjana, "<b>FireSpot: A Database for Smoke Detection in Early-stage Wildfires</b>," in Proc. of the 18th International Joint Symposium on Artificial Intelligence and Natural Language Processing (iSAI-NLP 2023), Bangkok, 2023.

 ## Sponsor & Project members